 Chiaverini brought the Switchboard soldiers (the women who operated the telephone lines) to life in the most interesting way.
 I loved their bonds of sisterhood, how they stayed cool under pressure, and learning just how crucial they were to the war effort.

 If you are looking for book club books, this historical fiction is a perfect choice.
-It is also a perfect choice for our summer reads 2023.
+It is also a perfect choice for our list of books like Lessons in Chemistry.

 For more WWI books, check out our post